 View from the cemetery

-Located on a small hill from the center of the village – surrounded by one of the most joyful cemeteries we’ve ever seen – this church simply fascinates with its original and breathtaking mural paintings and perfect balance of proportions that transform it into a must-see of all cultural heritage sites from Romania.
+Located on a small hill from the center of the village – surrounded by one of the most beautiful cemeteries you’ve ever seen – this church simply fascinates with its original and breathtaking mural paintings and the perfect balance of proportions.

 Like most wooden monuments from the region, Desesti Church dates from the 18th century, when most churches here were rebuilt after series of devastating Tartar invasions.